Hmongic languages: Classification

 Hmongic is one of the primary branches of the Hmong–Mien language family, with the other being Mienic.
 Hmongic is a diverse group of perhaps twenty languages, based on mutual intelligibility, but several of these are dialectically quite diverse in phonology and vocabulary, and are not considered to be single languages by their speakers.
 There are probably over thirty languages taking this into account.
 Four classifications are outlined below, though the details of the West Hmongic branch are left for that article.

 Mo Piu, first documented in 2009, was reported by Geneviève Caelen-Haumont (2011) to be a divergent Hmongic language, and was later determined to be a dialect of Guiyang Miao.
-Similarly, Ná-Meo is not addressed in the classifications below, but is believed by Nguyen (2007) to be closest to Hmu (Qiandong Miao).
+Similarly, Ná-Meo is not addressed in the classifications below, but is believed by Nguyễn (2007) to be closest to Hmu (Qiandong Miao).

+Purnell (1970)

+Purnell (1970) divided the Miao languages into Eastern, Northern, Central, and Western subgroups.